cloudscale-ch/terraform-provider-cloudscale/website/docs/r/server.html.markdown

 * `public_ipv4` - The first `public` IPv4 address of this server.
 The returned IP address may be `""` if the server does not have a public IPv4.
 * `private_ipv4` - The first `private` IPv4 address of this server.
 The returned IP address may be `""` if the server does not have private networking enabled.
 * `public_ipv6` - The first `public` IPv6 address of this server.
 The returned IP address may be `""` if the server does not have a public IPv6.
-* `private_ipv6` - The first `private` IPv6 address of this server.
-The returned IP address may be `""` if the server does not have private networking enabled.
 * `interfaces` - A list of interface objects attached to this server.
 Each interface object has two attributes:
     * `type` - Either `public` or `private`.
 Public interfaces are connected to the Internet, while private interfaces are not.
     * `addresses` - A list of address objects: